nour-a/lowbar/README.md

 #Prerequisites
 To run this project you need to have node.js on your computer, to check if you have it use this command in the terminal.
 $node -v
-If you have it already on your computer you will get the version  (e.g. v7.7.4), if not please use this link to install it . https://nodejs.org/en/
+If you have it already on your computer you will get the version  (e.g. v7.7.4), if not please use this link to install it. https://nodejs.org/en/

 #Installing
 Download this project or clone it please by using this command